BACK

 Median Home Price

-The median sale price for homes in Kentucky is currently $268,500, up 6.6% from last year in May.
+The median sale price for homes in Kentucky is currently $265,200, up 0.5% from last year in January.
 Per US News and World Report, KY is 5th in the country in housing affordability and 9th when it comes to cost of living.
 Thus, overall, this state is quite affordable.
 That said, it’s worth noting that some cities in Kentucky tend to have higher home prices.
-For example, the median home price as of May 2024 in Lexington, Kentucky is $330K (per Redfin).

-4,320 homes sold in Kentucky in May of this year, up 1.6% from May of last year.
+2,601 homes sold in Kentucky in January of this year, stable from January of last year.
 This metric gives us a good picture of the current sales volume in Kentucky.
-However, keep in mind that this number might be inflated compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
+However, keep in mind that this number might be lower compared to other months since nationally speaking, sales usually peak during the spring and summer months and slow in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)